 You can define one or more regression models.
 Each model has separate settings.
 When a new model is created, the settings of the current model are duplicated.
 Models can be renamed and deleted.

 Output dependent series

-Select this option in order to include the dependent series as a series in the output.
+Select this option to include the dependent series in the output.

 Output explanatory series

-Select this option in order to include the explanatory series as series in the output.
+Select this option to include the explanatory series in the output.

 Estimation sample range

 Specify the limits of the estimation sample range.
 The default range will be the largest range where there is data for all the series.